Shooting The Sound of Music film - Robert Wise © akg images / Erich Lessing

 Sound of Music Special

 Get the best deal for your stay in Salzburg with this Sound of Music package!
-Discover the city of Salzburg and its surroudings on the Sound of Music Tour and find out more about the movie, its filming locations and the Trapp family's true story.
+Discover the city of Salzburg and its surroudings on the Original Sound of Music Tour and find out more about the movie, its filming locations and the Trapp family's true story.

 Schloss Leopoldskron with lake © Panorama Tours